You are here: Home page > Engineering > Jet engine

 One of the twin turboshaft engines on a Seahawk helicopter.

 Photo: The gray tube you can see under the rotor of this US military Seahawk helicopter is one of its twin turboshaft engines.
 There's another one exactly the same on the other side.
-Photo by Trevor Kohlrus courtesy of US Navy.
+Photo by Trevor Kohlrus courtesy of US Navy and Internet Archive.

 You might not think helicopters are driven by jet engines—they have those huge rotors on top doing all the work—but you'd be wrong: the rotors are powered by one or two gas-turbine engines called turboshafts.
 A turboshaft is very different from a turbojet, because the exhaust gas produces relatively little thrust.
 Instead, the turbine in a turbojet captures most of the power and the driveshaft running through it turns a transmission and one or more gearboxes that spin the rotors.
 Apart from helicopters, you'll also find turboshaft engines in trains, tanks, and boats.
 Gas turbine engines mounted in things like power plants are also turboshafts.